 Difference between PR and Marketing

 There is a tremendous difference between PR and marketing, but the truth is that most businesses need both.
 PR is good for establishing your brand and building your credibility, while marketing helps shape your message to sell your products and services potentially.
 You need both to build a successful business in today’s world.
 The marketing or PR campaign is the first part of any business, and it directly affects how people perceive your brand.
 A good marketing campaign can increase brand awareness and create a loyal customer base, while a poor marketing campaign can do the opposite.
+Marketing is not just about publicizing the business, it also contains providing world-class services that increase the affinity of clients towards your business.
+For instance, while shipping the products to your customers, using customize shipping boxes and sending a few supplementary items like a thank you note, postcard, gift vouchers, business cards, etc., also comes under marketing.

 I recently looked at a couple of new business ideas, so I thought it would be fun to compare PR and Marketing.
 PR is good for getting the word out to prospective customers and partners but can be costly if it is brand new and doesn’t have a lot of money to promote itself yet.
 On the other hand, marketing focuses more on getting people to know about your business, and when done correctly, it can give your business a huge boost.
 It can be done digitally through websites and social media, or with flyers and posters made from the likes of Duplo or similar printing companies.
 The main objective, however, would be to spread the word.